EricLiu750501/React-express-expo/vite-project/reactExpoApp/README.md

 npx create-expo-app@latest

 ```
-## please assure that your path is not included chinese and your laptop and phone have the same internet.
+## please ensure that your path does not include Chinese and that your laptop and phone have the same internet.

 # Welcome to your Expo app 👋